Generic multiplicative endomorphism of a field: Introduction

 \subsection{Acknowledgements}

 The author is grateful to Lotte Kestner and Guiseppina Terzo for interesting discussions.
 The author is very grateful to Ivo Herzog for various discussions on this project, especially concerning pseudofinite abelian groups and to Zoé Chatzidakis for her general support.
+Finally, the author is very grateful to the anonymous referee for very valuable comments.